 Servers and logs

 Every request to the server is logged for no longer than 100 days.
 Old logs are removed automatically.
 These logs contain standard information like the IP address, kind of software and device used to access the site (“User‐Agent”), time of access, and the status code returned by the server (was the request successful or not).
 These logs are retained for service operation, quality assurance, and troubleshooting.
 Automated software may temporarily refuse service to IP addresses in response to unusual, disruptive, or hostile usage patterns as determined by software algorithms looking at these logs.
-The monthly aggregate of connections performed by IPv4 versus IPv6 are published as it’s believed to be of interest to the website’s audience.
 Occasional data in aggregate may also be published; for example through articles detailing what the most popular smart phones or web browsers are.

 Data about your visit will be recorded for up to ten years on the server in the Piwik analytics platform.
 Information held in Piwik is anonymized at the point of recording.
 Information recorded includes details such as which webpage referred you to this website, how long you stay and how often you visit the website.
 General system information such as operating system, browser software, and language preferences may also be recorded.
 Your data is only used in aggregate with thousands of other users to see trends and patterns in how the website is being used by its visitors.